SilvioSebastiany/MetaQuery/docs/projeto/08_CHANGELOG.md

-# 📝 Changelog - QueryBuilder MVP
+# 📝 Changelog - MetaQuery

 Registro de todas as mudanças notáveis neste projeto.